 Located above the front door of the palazzo, this suite directly faces the Grand Canal offering wonderful views which can also be seen through the arched window in the sitting room and the suite can become a two-bedroom residence when necessary.

-Menus alternate each night between Thai and classic Venetian, served in the grand 'Red’ dining room.
+Menus offer a delicious selection of classic Venetian fare, served in the grand 'Red’ dining room.
 Breakfast is a relaxed affair, served a la carte and therefore at an additional cost.

 Take a romantic gondola ride along the city’s picturesque canals, have a breakfast cappuccino overlooking a sleepy piazza, or embark on a trip back in time through the city’s churches, there is so much to see and do in Venice.